 When you visit a web-page with Edge browser on your iPhone, you can check how many trackers it has blocked on that web-page.
 The more the number of trackers blocked = the better your privacy!

 A relatively new name in the web browser community, Brave browser takes internet security and privacy on your iPhone to the next level.
 Unlike other web browsers where you have to turn individual settings for security and privacy, Brave takes a default approach to block all ads and trackers.

 On its homepage, Brave browser also provides a cool summary of how many trackers it blocked and how much time it saved you!

 Want to upgrade your private browsing experience on iPhone even higher?

 All these private browsers do a great job of blocking trackers and scripts, making it difficult for websites and advertisers to track you.
 But they don’t protect your online activities from your Internet Service Provider.
 Your ISP can still track which websites you visit and what you do online.
 They don’t usually do this.
 But then why even leave a trace?

 Using a VPN app on your iPhone in tandem with a good private browser can provide a rock-solid foundation to your online privacy.

 How do you browse privately on your iPhone?

-Name your favorite private browsers for iPhone.
-How do you manage your privacy and security online?
+I’d love to hear your thoughts on how you browse privately on your iPhone and how you manage your privacy and security online.
 Please share your thoughts in the comments below.